LEARNING FROM A MENTOR, NOT A TEACHER

 - Learn more quickly.
 Even though you set the pace, you'll be surprised at how quickly you can learn when you aren't competing with a bunch of other students in the room.

 - Get your questions answered.
-In a classroom setting, it's far too easy to miss important points because the teacher doesn't have time to address every question.
+In a classroom setting, it's often far too easy to miss important points because the teacher doesn't have time to address every question.
 When you have the mentor/teacher all to yourself, you can ask any questions you like—as often as you like.
-Your mentor is there to make sure you learn effectively and understand each point before moving on to the next.
+Your mentor is there to make sure you learn effectively and that you understand each point before moving on to the next.

 At RRFC, we don't just want you to succeed in your studies—we want you to succeed in your career, after you graduate.
 By training you one-one-one with a mentor and receiving curriculum-backed lessons, you can be well on your way to succeeding at both!